 Lung Cancer Screening

-The Esophageal and Lung Institute utilizes low-dose computed tomography (LDCT) scans to screen people at high-risk for lung cancer, even when they’re not experiencing symptoms.
-If you fit either of the criteria below, contact us at 844.AHN.LUNG (844.246.5864) to find out if you quality for a screening:
+AHN utilizes low-dose computed tomography (LDCT) scans to screen people at high-risk for lung cancer, even when they’re not experiencing symptoms.
+If you fit either of the criteria below, contact us at (844) AHN-LUNG 844-246-5864 to find out if you qualify for a screening:

 The National Lung Screening Clinical Trials showed that the screening through the use of LDCT scans saved lives, reducing lung cancer mortality by 20 percent.

 If you qualify for the screening program, you will be contacted by an AHN lung cancer Care Navigator, who will inform you about the screening process, location of your screening and details about what the test results could indicate.
 The screening itself takes only about 15 minutes and requires no preparation or contrast injections.
 Our nurse navigator will also guide you through follow-up care and critical disease-prevention measures, such as smoking cessation programs.

 All participants are eligible for smoking cessation services, whether through AHN or other community organizations, even those who call to inquire about screening but do not qualify.